d-a-v-i-d-w-r-i-g-h-t/e-commerce-back-end/README.md

 For this project, I had to build the back end for an e-commerce site.
 I had to take a working Express.js API and configure it to use Sequelize to interact with a MySQL database.
 This application wasn't deployed, so I created a walkthrough video that demonstrates its functionality.
 A link to the video is provided below in the [Usage](#usage) section.

+The database contains three tables: Products, Categories, and Tags.
+All three tables have full Create, Read, Update, and Delete (CRUD) capability, including GET all, GET one by id, POST (create), PUT (update), and DELETE.

 ## Installation